KAMAL0630/thought-organizer/README.md

   username: 'testuser',
   password: '<hashed_password>'
 })
 ```

 ---

 ## 🐞 Troubleshooting

-- **Authentication Issues**: Ensure that the MongoDB server is running, and user credentials are correct.
+- **Authentication Issues**: Ensure that MongoDB is running and user credentials are correct.
-- **Connection Issues**: Check that the frontend and backend are properly connected.
+- **Connection Issues**: Confirm that the frontend and backend are connected.
 The backend should run on port `5000` and be accessible at `http://localhost:5000`.
-- **Visualization Errors**: Ensure that the D3.js library is correctly integrated and that the thought data structure is valid.
+- **Visualization Errors**: Check that D3.js is correctly integrated and that the thought data structure is valid.

 ---

 ## 📧 Contact

 - **Email**: rajkamal77995@gmail.com
 - **GitHub**: [KAMAL0630](https://github.com/KAMAL0630)

 ---

+Let me know if you'd like any more modifications!